The Kentucky Retirement Systems (KRS) has named asset manager and former consultant Steven M. Herbert its next chief investment officer.

 He has also spent seven years as a consultant with Mercer, where he led development of the firm’s Global Investment Manager Database (GIMD) and where KRS Executive Director David Eager first heard of the applicant.

-“I had not met Steve previously, but I’d heard a lot about him and heard a lot about him from former colleagues at Mercer,” Eager told CIO.
+“I had not met Steve previously, but I’d heard a lot about him from former colleagues at Mercer,” Eager told CIO.
 “I knew a lot of people who knew him and he came highly regarded and recommended.”

 His vast breadth of experience set him apart from the other candidates, Eager said.
 The KRS executive director said he interviewed about 15 applicants for the role, of which three were standouts.